Sharll-large/FMCL/README.md

 ## Description

 A Minecraft(JE) launcher written by [Python3(.10)](https://github.com/python/cpython/tree/3.10).
 Our target: To create a new minecraft launcher developing period for python developers.
+❗ Notice: Using an MIT license for open source does not mean you can use it freely.
+We hope FMCL.core can help the community produce more excellent Minecraft launchers, rather than allowing the "code thieves" to become more rampant.
+[If you don't follow this rule, here's a meme for you.](https://img.kookapp.cn/emojis/1724546174006090/YnaPP9iK2m05u05o.png)

 ## Supported Platforms